pourya-shahverdi/yale-ros-pkg/trunk/sandbox/imitation/README.txt

 $ make clean

 Coordinates:
-X coordinate is front/back of robot
-Y coordinate is left/right of robot
-Z coordinate is front/back of robot
+X coordinate is front/back of robot (back is more positive) Y coordinate is left/right of robot (left is more positive) Z coordinate is top/bottom of robot (top is more positive)

 Joints:
 http://developer.aldebaran-robotics.com/doc/1-12/nao/hardware/kinematics/nao-joints-33.html